 Cognition Therapeutics, Inc. (the "Company") was incorporated as a Delaware corporation on August 21, 2007.
-The Company is a biopharmaceutical company developing disease modifying therapies for central nervous system ("CNS") disorders.
+The Company is a biopharmaceutical company developing disease-modifying therapies targeting age-related degenerative diseases and disorders of the central nervous system ("CNS") and retina.
 The Company's pipeline candidates were discovered using proprietary biology and chemistry platforms designed to identify novel drug targets and disease-modifying therapies that address dysregulated pathways specifically associated with neurodegenerative diseases.
 The Company was founded on the unique combination of biological expertise around these targets, including proprietary assays that emphasize functional responses, and proprietary medicinal chemistry intended to produce novel, high-quality small-molecule drug candidates.

 On July 14, 2015, the Company formed Cognition Therapeutics PTY LTD, as its wholly owned subsidiary (the "Subsidiary"), primarily for the purpose of conducting research and development efforts at facilities located in Australia.
 Assets and liabilities of the Subsidiary, which uses the Australian dollar as its local functional currency, are translated to United States (U.S.) dollars at year-end exchange rates.
 Income statement accounts are translated using the average exchange rates prevailing during the month in which income and expenses are generated.
-Translation adjustments are recorded to accumulated other comprehensive income (loss) ("AOCI") within stockholders' deficit.
+Translation adjustments are recorded to accumulated other comprehensive income (loss) ("AOCI") within stockholders' equity.
 Gains and losses from foreign currency transactions are included in net loss as a part of other income, net.

-On October 13, 2021, the Company closed its initial public offering ("IPO") of 3,768,116 shares of the Company's common stock at a public offering price of \$12.00 per share.
-The gross proceeds from the IPO, excluding the overallotment exercise, were \$45,217 and the net proceeds were approximately \$37,909, after deducting underwriting discounts and commissions and other offering related expenses payable by the Company.
-Upon completion of the IPO, all of the Company's then outstanding preferred stock was automatically converted into an aggregate of 15,906,537 shares of common stock and an aggregate amount of \$8,942 of simple agreements for future equity ("SAFEs") was automatically converted into an aggregate of 931,485 shares of common stock.
+On November 15, 2022, the Company closed its follow-on public offering of 5,000,000 shares of the Company's common stock at a public offering price of \$1.20 per share ("November 2022 Offering").
+The gross proceeds from the November 2022 Offering were \$6,000 and the net proceeds were approximately \$5,184, after deducting underwriting discounts and commissions and other offering related expenses payable by the Company.